veryaery/node-module-that-loads-configs/README.md

 ### Motivation

 I needed a module to save me from having to write the same snippets of code in every project that required a config.
-There already existed many modules that drastically reduced the amount of code I would have had to write.
+There already existed many modules that drastically reduced the amount of code I would have to write.
 But I often still found myself in very simmilar situations: Like writing snippets to generate default configs.
 Not to mention anyting to do with directories.
 So that's why I made this neat little module.
 I hope you are able to get a simmilar amount of value from it as I